 - 4 cups water

-- ⅛ - ¼ teaspoons chipotle powder or cayenne, or to taste
+- 1/4 teaspoon cayenne, or more to taste

 - 1 cup cooked garbanzo beans (or canned, drained)

 - 1 can diced fire-roasted tomatoes ( or use 1–2 cups fresh, diced tomatoes)